Lihle830/Dealership-Sales-Analysis/README.md

 Yearly and Monthly Trends – Discover peak sales months and seasonal effects.

 Seller Performance – Determine which sellers or dealerships have the highest revenue share.

+### Tools & Technologies

+PowerBI – for creating dynamic visual dashboards and reporting.

+Snowflake / SQL – for data cleaning, transformation,and aggregation.

+Excel – for pivot analysis, data summaries, and early-stage validation.

+GitHub – for version control and sharing project scripts and documentation.

+Miro – for planning, brainstorming, and workflow design.

+### 📁 Content description:

+- **Data**
+  Raw and processed datasets (.csv) along with the case study.
+- **Excel Charts**
+  Exported graphs and pivot charts for data analysis.
+- **Dashboard**
+  PDF of dashboard created on PowerBI.
+- **Miro Mapping**
+  Planned and designed workflows for the project.
+- **Presentation Deck**
+  Project slides for presentation.
+- **SQL Scripts**
+  Scripts for cleaning and aggregating viewership data.
+- **README.md**
+  Project overview and documentation